 - Ensuring database statistics are up to date.
 Database statistics can be collected manually by running the shell script from MDM CE located in $TOP/src/db/schema/util/analyze_schema.sh

-- Check memory allocation to make sure that there are no unnecessary disk reads.
+- Check memory allocation to make sure that there are no unnecessary disk reads

 - Defragmenting on need-basis

-- Checking long running queries and optimizing query execution plans, indexing potential columns
+- Checking long-running queries and optimizing query execution plans, indexing potential columns

 MDM CE Application Optimization

-The Performance in MDM CE application can be overhauled at various components like data model, Server config., etc. We have covered the best practices that have to be followed in the application side.
+The Performance in the MDM CE application can be overhauled at various components like data model, Server config., etc. We have covered the best practices that have to be followed in the application side.

 - Carefully choose the number of Specs.
 Discard the attributes that will not be mastered, governed in MDM CE

-- Similarly, larger number of views, Attribute Collections, Items and attributes slower the user interface screen performance.
+- Similarly, a larger number of views, Attribute Collections, Items and attributes slower the user interface screen performance.
 Tabbed views should come handy here to tackle this.

 - Try to off-load cleansing and standardization activities outside of MDM solution